MarlinFirmware/MarlinDocumentation/_development/configuration.md

 ***

-## Additional Features <em class="fa fa-sticky-note-o text-info" aria-hidden="true"></em>
+## Additional Features

-### EEPROM <em class="fa fa-sticky-note-o text-info" aria-hidden="true"></em>
+### EEPROM

 ```cpp
 #define EEPROM_SETTINGS
 ```

-Commands like `M92` only alter volatile memory, and these settings are lost when the machine is powered off.
-This option enables the EEPROM on your board, allowing you to preserve altered settings across reboots.
+Commands like `M92` only change the settings in volatile memory, so these settings may be lost when the machine is powered off.
+This option enables the built-in EEPROM to preserve these settings across reboots.
 Settings saved to EEPROM (with `M500`) are loaded automatically whenever the machine restarts (and in most setups, when connecting to a host), overriding the defaults set in the configuration files.
 This option is highly recommended, as it makes configurations easier to manage.

 The EEPROM-related commands are:

 - `M500`: Save all current settings to EEPROM.
 - `M501`: Load all settings last saved to EEPROM.
 - `M502`: Reset all settings to their default values (as set by `Configuration.h`)
 - `M503`: Print the current settings (in RAM, not EEPROM)

 {% alert info %}
 Settings that can be changed and saved to EEPROM are marked with <em class="fa fa-sticky-note-o" aria-hidden="true"></em>.
 Options marked with <em class="fa fa-desktop" aria-hidden="true"></em> can be changed from the LCD controller.